TimInTech/proxmox-manager/README.md

 The script is designed for interactive use.
 For automation, prefer `--list` or `--json` and parse output.

-All destructive actions (stop, restart, snapshot rollback) require confirmation in interactive mode.
+All destructive actions (stop, restart, snapshot rollback/delete) require confirmation in interactive mode.

 ### Options